 As in prerequisite modules, the requirement for students to pass each strand with a minimum mark of 40% is required for students to pass the module.
 This system was introduced to ensure students who pass the module have achieved all learning outcomes.
 Failure in any of the four strands will result in a capped module mark of 35% only retrievable to a 40% pass on completion of any reassessment considered necessary to meet the learning outcomes.

 The practical strand consists of Practicals 1, 2, 3 and 4 as outlined in the Teaching Activities table.

-On-line and automatically marked worksheets comprising mainly EMI style questions will be used to provide immediate feedback and self-evaluation of student’s understanding of the laboratory practicals.
+On-line and automatically marked worksheets comprising mainly MCQ style questions will be used to provide immediate feedback and self-evaluation of student’s understanding of the laboratory practicals.
 These will have a nominal summative weighting (as described in the Assessment tables - Practical/lab report 1, Practical/lab report 2, and Practical/lab report 3 (Practical/lab report 1 consists of material from practicals 3 and 4)) to promote student engagement, but the majority of marks for the practical strand will be assessed under examination conditions with a single 2hr paper (again, please see Assessment tables - Written Examination 1).